 When it comes to hiring restaurant staff, it’s important to get the word out.
-To fill administrative staff and management roles, consider sourcing for candidates on traditional career platforms like LinkedIn, Indeed, and Glassdoor.
-When looking for culinary talent, post job openings on industry-specific career pages — like Poached Jobs, Culinary Agents, and Restaurant Careers.
+To fill administrative staff and management roles, consider sourcing candidates on traditional career platforms like LinkedIn, Indeed, and Glassdoor.
+When looking for culinary talent, post job openings on industry-specific career pages such as Poached Jobs, Culinary Agents, and Restaurant Careers.

 But don't stop there.
-Plenty of people pass by your restaurant each day — one of them might be your next general manager, star bartender or another over-delivering employee, whose presence changes everything.
+Plenty of people pass by your restaurant each day, andone of them might be your next general manager, star bartender, or another over-delivering restaurant employee whose presence changes everything.

-Take advantage of this foot traffic by putting up a "We're hiring" sign.
+When hiring restaurant employees, take advantage of foot traffic by putting up a "We're hiring" sign.
 Another way to find top candidates is by hosting an open call for talent.
-For example, if your restaurant has a track record of attracting student employees, consider hosting a booth at the local high school or college job fair.
-Or, if you're based in a buzzing theater district, you may consider hiring waitstaff with a flair for showmanship — and start by posting flyers at local acting schools.
-Cook up a strategy, make it happen, then enjoy the resulting payoff!
+If your restaurant has a track record of attracting student employees, consider hosting a booth at the local high school or college job fair.
+Or, if you're based in a buzzing theater district, you may be interested in restaurant staff with a flair for showmanship.
+Here, you could start posting flyers at local acting schools.

-You want every edge you can find.
-So to attract the right candidates, pen job descriptions that reach out and grab the right kind of attention
+To attract the right candidates, pen job descriptions that grab the right kind of attention.

 Yes, you should include concrete details to give candidates a firm grasp of the role.
-But storytelling is the secret sauce that will make them hungry for more.
-Share your mission and values so candidates understand what you're really about — who you are, what you do, and why you do it.
+But storytelling is a secret sauce that will make them hungry for more.
+Share your mission and values so candidates understand what you're really about.
+Tell job seekers who you are, what you do, and why you do it.
 For inspiration, consider this sample blurb:

-Suzie’s Diner isn't just a breakfast spot — to our customers, we're a home away from home.
-We provide hearty helpings of comfort food, just how mom used to make it.
+Susie's Diner isn't just a breakfast spot.
+To our customers, we're a home away from home.
+We provide hardy helpings of comfort food, just how mom used to make it.
 If you're looking to join a team that's more like a family, this job is right for you.

-Whether entry-level or experienced, employees need soft skills like positivity and teamwork to handle difficult situations (which are inevitable in the restaurant industry).
-Other soft skills include leadership, adaptability, proactiveness, communication, and problem-solving.
+Whether entry-level or experienced, a restaurant employee needs soft skills to handle difficult situations that are inevitable in the restaurant industry.
+Other soft skills include leadership, adaptability, proactiveness, and problem-solving.
 Look for grace and a sense of humor, too.

-To identify soft skills in a short interview, develop a list of targeted questions.
-For instance, to assess problem solving, you might ask: How would you approach a busy shift when the kitchen is out of a best-selling ingredient?
+To identify soft skills in a short interview, develop a list of targeted hypothetical questions.
+For instance, to assess problem-solving, you might ask: How would you approach a busy shift when the kitchen is out of a best-selling ingredient?

-Studies show that only 35% of US workers are actively engaged on the job — and only 21% report feeling strongly valued at work.
-When workers feel like they’re part of a bigger picture, they perform better on the job—and create a comfortable environment for your customers.
+Studies show that only 35% of U.S. workers are actively engaged on the job,and only 21% report feeling strongly valued at work.
+When restaurant staff feel like they’re part of a bigger picture, they perform better on the job—and create a positive environment for your customers.

 To build a strong company culture, you'll want to do a few things:

 - Share your core values from the start.
-When interviewing candidates, be transparent about what type of establishment you are — and what you value most.
-Make a new hire's first few weeks exceptional by providing a supportive onboarding process that articulates your mission, values, and purpose.
+When interviewing candidates, be transparent about what type of establishment you are.
+Your staff needs to know what you value most.
+Make a new hire's first few weeks exceptional by providing a supportive onboarding process that showcases your mission, values, and purpose.

 - Get employee buy-in on important issues.
-Regardless of role, every employee has valuable ideas on how to improve operations and better serve customers.
-Empower everyone to speak up in order to cultivate a community where employees feel like their voices are heard.
+Regardless of the role, every restaurant employee has valuable ideas for improving operations and better serving customers.
+Encourage everyone to speak up to cultivate a community where employees feel like their voices are heard.
 Be sure to follow through on viable suggestions and communicate if an idea isn’t feasible.

 - Provide opportunities for advancement.
-Get to know your employees — and their career goals.
-Maybe your line cook dreams of one day opening his own restaurant— and maybe your insights and support can help get him there.
+Get to know your restaurant staff and their career goals.
+Maybe your line cook dreams of one day opening his own restaurant—your insights and support might help him get there.
 Invest in your employees, and they'll invest in you.

 - Make work perks a focus.
-Offer benefits that make your employees excited about coming into work each day.
-Consider offering bonding opportunities, like "family dinners” — and always be the kind of boss that you would want to report to.
+Offer benefits to make your employees excited about coming into work each day.
+Consider offering bonding opportunities, like "family dinners."
+Always be the kind of boss you would want to report to.

-- Take staff temperature.
+- Consider your restaurant staff’s health.
 Regularly check in to see if employees are satisfied.
-Handling staff issues may seem like just another item on your to-do list — but the more available you are to employees, the less frequently issues will arise.
+Handling staff issues may seem like just another item on your to-do list.
+However, the more available you are to employees, the fewer issues will arise.

-If your turnover is higher than the industry average of 75%, it's time to consider improving employee retention.
-Ideally, you want to have the highest retention rate possible and the lowest turnover rate possible.
-There are a number of ways to address staff sentiment and course-correct before valued team members resign.
+If your turnover is higher than the industry average of 75%, it's time you consider improving your restaurant employee retention.
+There are multiple ways to address staff sentiment and course-correct before valued team members resign.
 Here are just a few:

 - Implement regular employee surveys.
-By sending out anonymous surveys on a monthly, quarterly, or biannual basis, you can gauge how staff members are feeling about their role, the team, supervisors, and the overall restaurant environment.
+By sending out anonymous surveys on a monthly, quarterly, or biannual basis, you can gauge how staff members feel about their role, the team, supervisors, and the overall restaurant environment.

 At the end of the day, the food business comes down to people: the employees that clock into work every day, the owners that inspire them, and the diners they serve.
-Satisfaction starts in-house — so investing in company culture is one of the smartest decisions you'll ever make.
+Satisfaction starts in-house,and investing in company culture is one of the smartest decisions you'll ever make.